sciola-framework/sciola/README.md

 </p>

-In this directory are the route files - Routes are responsible for calling controllers.
+In this directory are your application's route files.
+Route is the path (URL) that leads to a certain destination.
+Routes are responsible for calling controllers.

 ##